 Combat: An Indep's tactics in combat largely depend on who or what she's fighting against.
-While they are not pacifists, the live-and-
+While they are not pacifists, the live-andlet-live attitude of group members leads them to

 When someone tries to rob an Indep or others of their freedom, she becomes a much more tenacious opponent.
 The misguided and short-sighted receive sound thrashings-especially when they make pests of themselves-though these beatings rarely amount to anything serious.
 Bigots and heavy-handed law enforcers provoke an Indep's wrath much more easily.
 Willing to die to defend their freedoms, Indeps are also willing to kill to protect those rights.
 Members of the Free League are not anarchists or murderers, but neither do they allow strength or numbers to deter them when they encounter such close-minded fools.